walterfreeman/phy211/staff-manual.md

 In our class, TA's will have a few main duties:

-* Lead recitation sections
+* Lead recitation sections (your main role)
 * Hold Clinic hours
+* Assist students as you are able on Discord
 * Collaborate with the teaching team in weekly staff meetings
 * Supervise coaches in your recitation sections
 * Grade homework assignments
 * Provide feedback about students' performance in recitation
 * Proctor and grade exams
-* Grade papers

 Coaches will focus on the aspects of this that relate to teaching:

 * Help students learn physics in recitations
-* Moderate the large-class meetings and provide technical assistance (one or two coaches per day, TTh 11-12:20)
-* Hold office hours if you are comfortable doing so (online or in person)
+* Hold office hours if you are comfortable doing so
+* Assist students on Discord
 * Collaborate with the teaching team in staff meetings
-* Provide students assistance with their papers if you are comfortable doing so

 I'll discuss each of these in detail at the end.
 Coaches -- if you ever want more or fewer working hours (since you are paid by the hour), please let me know and we can either reduce your workload or find more stuff for you to do.
 T